energywebfoundation/ew-link-bond/README.md

 ## Summary

-Energyweb if an Application framework designed to empower energy prosumers and utilities to leverage Blockchain and other cutting edge-cryptographic solutions.
+Energyweb is an Application framework designed to empower energy prosumers and utilities to leverage Blockchain and other cutting edge cryptographic solutions.
 Just install it as a dependency with `pip3 install energyweb`.
 Create a python script and create your own **App** and **Tasks** importing classes from `energyweb.dispatcher` module.

 Further development and contribution is much welcome, please contribute with issues and pull requests. :)